Return to the essay table of contents

 Instruments were playing, but Yehudi knew they would be enough,

-Moving through a slow passage that rose from the sadness of a great and betrayed human mind
+Moving through a slow passage that rose from the sadness of a great and betrayed

 Flowing back toward a dry shore with the blue beauty it had found.